Misleading Large Language Models used (or misused) in Scientific Peer-Reviewing via Hidden Prompt-Injection Attacks: Background and Motivation

 Worryingly, however, some recent works found that there is an increasing number of publications which seem to be completely LLM-written~\cite{kendall2024risks,liang2025quantifying}.
 As a potential countermeasure to the (mis)use of LLM to write research articles, some works proposed ``detectors''~\cite{wu2024detectrl,wu2025survey,hans2024spotting} of LLM-generated text.

 Orthogonally, increasing evidence suggests that LLMs are being used also for peer-reviewing duties.
 Liang et al.~\cite{liang2024monitoring} found that the reviews submitted at ICLR'24 (i.e., after the rollout of ChatGPT) included a strikingly higher (w.r.t. the previous editions of ICLR) percentage of words typically associated with LLMs.
-Many works critically examined the practice of using LLMs for peer-review purposes~\cite{donker2023dangers,kocak2025ensuring,zhuang2025large,naddaf2025will}.
-Some works even proposed ways to spot LLM-written review---which unfortunately raise excessive false positives (e.g., over 20\% for~\cite{yu2024your}).
-Other works analysed whether LLMs provide good-quality reviews~\cite{zhou2024llm}; the authors of the ICLR'25 experiment~\cite{thakkar2025can} assert that LLMs do improve the quality of the peer-review---which potentially led to other venues (e.g., AAAI'25~\cite{aaai2025llm}) integrating LLMs in their reviewing phase.
+Many works examined the practice of using LLMs for peer-review purposes~\cite{donker2023dangers,kocak2025ensuring,zhuang2025large,naddaf2025will}.
+Recently, it has been alleged that 20\% of the reviews submitted at ICLR'26 have been written with the assistance of LLMs~\cite{pangram2025iclr}.
+Indeed, some works proposed ways to spot LLM-written reviews, with the risk of false positives (e.g., over 20\% for~\cite{yu2024your}).
+Other works analysed whether LLMs provide good-quality reviews~\cite{zhou2024llm}; the authors of the ICLR'25 experiment~\cite{thakkar2025can,thakkar2026large} assert that LLMs do improve the quality of the peer-review---which potentially led to other venues (e.g., AAAI'25~\cite{aaai2025llm}) integrating LLMs in their reviewing phase.

-We do not take any stance on whether using LLMs for peer-review is ``good or bad'' (please see our ethics section).
+We do not take any stance on whether using LLMs for peer-review is ``good or bad'' (see our ethics section~§\ref{sec:ethics}).
 Yet, it is undeniable that LLMs are playing a role in this domain.
-To our knowledge, however, the intrinsic vulnerabilities of LLMs to ``adversarial prompts'' (§\ref{ssec:llmsecurity}) have not yet been comprehensively examined in the context of scientific peer-review.
+To our knowledge, however, the vulnerabilities of LLMs to ``adversarial prompts'' (§\ref{ssec:llmsecurity}) have not yet been comprehensively examined in the context of scientific peer-review.